railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_planning.rst

 			To illustrate the difference between planning by time and planning by task, take the case of an IT project that is estimated to be around six months of work.
-This project is managed by iterative cycles of development of around a month and a presentation is made to the client at the end of each cycle to track the progress of the project.
-At this meeting you plan what must be carried out for the following month.
-At the end of the month the account manager for the project invoices the client for the work done on the project.
+This project is managed by iterative cycles of development of around a month, and a presentation is made to the client at the end of each cycle to track the progress of the project.
+At this meeting, you plan what must be carried out for the following month.
+At the end of the month, the account manager for the project invoices the client for the work done on the project.

 			Suppose that the project encounters a delay because it is more complex than expected.
 There are